foresterorg/foresterorg.github.io/content/en/docs/use/_index.md

     forester-cli appliance bootnet lynn

+## Enter system manually

+An alternative way of registering systems is to enter them manually, this is useful for `noop` appliance:

+    forester-cli system register --name my-system-13 --hwaddrs AA:BB:CC:DD:EE:FF --facts test=1 --appliance noop --uid unique_uuid

+Every system must have an appliance assigned, a `noop` (no operation) appliance can be used and unique string (typically UUID or random number).

+## Customizing installation

+Installation can be further customized using [Anaconda Kickstart syntax](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html) via snippets.
+There are several kinds of snippets which can be optionally associated with a system:

+* disk (partitioning layout snippet)
+* rootpw (root password snippet)
+* security (security-related snippet)
+* locale (locale-related snippet)
+* post (`%post` installation snippet)

+To list all snippets:

+    forester-cli snippet list
+    ID  Name           Kind
+    1   SingleVolume   disk
+    2   SharedPass     rootpw
+    3   InstallAnsible post

+To create a snippet:

+    forester-cli snippet create --name MySnippet --kind locale

+An editor (depending on the `$EDITOR` environment variable) is launched, when saved the snippet is uploaded to the service.
+An example content:

+    lang cs_CZ.UTF-8
+    keyboard 'cs'
+    timezone Europe/Prague --utc

+To edit or delete snippet, use appropriate `edit` or `delete` CLI subcommands.

+A system can have zero to any number of snippets associated and one extra "custom snippet" which can be used to provide one or more ad-hoc Kickstart lines without storing anything into the database.

 ## Deploy images

 Systems are either **released** or **acquired**.
 By acquisition, an operator performs installation of a specific image onto the hardware:

     forester-cli system acquire lynn --imagename RHEL9

+To customize installation with snippets:

+    forester-cli system acquire lynn --imagename RHEL9 --snippets SingleVolume SharedPass --customsnippet "%pre\necho Hello\n%end\n"

 To release a system and put it back to the pool of available systems:

     forester-cli system release lynn

 Warning: There is no authentication or authorization in the API, anyone can acquire or release systems or even add new appliances.

+## Troubleshooting

+Both hardware discovery and installation are handled by Anaconda which takes Kickstart as the input.
+To view current Kickstart of an existing system do:

+    forester-cli system kickstart lynn

+Depending on the state of the system, it will be either discovery Kickstart, or installation kickstart.
+Kickstart can be validated using `ksvalidator` command for syntax errors.

+Anaconda installer is configured to send all logs via syslog protocol into Forester.
+To list all available logs of a system:

+    forester-cli system logs lynn

+To view log contents of an installation:

+    forester-cli system logs lynn -d f-1-06fe9588-b50e-4ee7-8e81-1f87a8-b265e1.log

+Logs can be viewed as they arrive in the service, there is no "watch" feature available tho.